-This week’s Tuesday Treat is with indie-pop / psych rock band Space4Lease who recently released their EP Drifting.
+This week’s Creator Conversation is with indie-pop / psych rock band Space4Lease who recently released their EP Drifting.
 It’s compiled of five spectacular singles, which all were released individually over the course of a few months.
 Let’s get to the Q&A!

 How do you describe yourself and your music?